 - Made every effort to motivate competitors to drop out of the market.

-Best Systems’ five-year strategy spotlighted the need to identify, develop and grow a new business to more than 20 percent of total revenue.
-Given the product lifecycle, new market or product sales don’t reach their potential overnight because it takes time to build a customer base and volume.
-It may take a product more than four years to reach 25 percent of its annual potential.
-If managing risk depends on sales from a new market/product to replace an expected decline, you must start building that new business years ahead of time (See Figure 1).
+Best Systems’ five-year strategy spotlighted the need to identify, develop, and grow a new business to over 20 percent of total revenue.
+Given the Product Life Cycle, new market or product sales don’t reach their potential overnight, because it takes time to build a customer base and volume.
+It might take a product over four years to reach 25 percent of its annual potential.
+If managing risk depends on sales from a new market/product to replace an expected decline, you must start building that new business years ahead of time (See Fig. 1).

-For Best Systems, the smart strategy was to identify and enter the growth stage of the new business before its core business entered its decline stage.
-It maintained an open mind about how to obtain that new business, whether by growing it organically or through acquiring a business.
+For Best Systems, the smart strategy was to identify and enter the “growth” stage of the new business before their core business entered its “decline” stage.
+They maintained an open mind about how to obtain that new business, whether by growing it organically or through acquiring a business.

 Fun Foods’ business was built on supplying a single product to movie theaters.
-It sold replacements when its product wore out and made sales to newly built theaters.
-Revenue plummeted when hard times hit since no new theaters were being built and existing theaters deferred replacing old products.
-Over the years, the company discussed developing additional products for its theater customers, as well as searching for new markets for its product.
-Yet, when sales plummeted, the company didn’t have any new products or markets to fall back on.
-In retrospect, it is easy to see that Fun Foods never really invested sufficiently in developing them.
+They sold replacements when their product wore out and made sales to newly built theaters.
+Revenue plummeted when hard times hit, since no new theaters were being built and existing theaters deferred replacing old products.
+Over the years, the company had discussed developing additional products for their theater customers, as well as searching for new markets for their product.
+Yet, when sales plummeted they didn’t have any new products or markets to fall back on.
+In retrospect, we could see that Fun Foods had never really invested sufficiently in developing them.

 Fun Foods was saved by its aggressive acquisition strategy.
-After a protracted, painful period of downsizing, it acquired a new business that enabled it to survive the decline of its core market.
+After a protracted, painful period of downsizing, they acquired a new business which enabled them to survive the decline of their core market.
 A company’s strategy is a mix of exploration and exploitation.
-Once exploration identifies major opportunities, successful strategies shift to the exploitation stage.
+Once exploration has identified major opportunities, successful strategies shift to the exploitation stage.
 At least once a year, review your company strategy and verify the balance between exploration and exploitation.

-SWT Services provided three services: staffing, web design and technical writing.
-None of its customers purchased more than one service.
+SWT Services provided three services: staffing, web design, and technical writing.
+None of their customers purchased more than one service.
 In effect, SWT Services was three tiny companies under one corporate name.
 SWT was once the only firm specializing in placing technical writers.
 Formerly a leader in that niche, SWT now consistently lost opportunities to a local firm that only provided staffing services.
-By now, its competitor had more assignments in a month than SWT had in a year.
-Given its low volume, SWT Services started losing money on the staffing service.
+By now, their competitor had more assignments in a month than SWT had in a year.
+Given their low volume, SWT Services started losing money on the staffing service.
 A small company can’t afford to split its focus.
 It’s challenging enough to generate a competitive volume within a single niche, never mind three.

-Every year, your company, your competition and your industry can get smarter through an additional 12 months of experience.
-So, your company strategy must include a roadmap of how to become more competitive.
-Each time you move along the experience curve, expect to figure out how to spend less to sell and deliver your product.
+Every year, your company, your competition, and your industry can get smarter through an additional twelve months of experience.
+So, your company strategy must include a roadmap of how you will become more competitive.
+Each time you move along the Experience Curve, expect to figure out how to spend less to sell and deliver your product.
 The first time you do anything is the most expensive (in terms of time, effort, money or revision).
 The more times you do something, the fewer resources it requires, allowing you to produce more results for the same amount of resource.
 This forms a virtuous cycle—the more widgets you produce, the cheaper it is to produce the next widget.
 The cheaper the next widget, the more competitive you become, assuming that your company follows a strategy of continuous improvement.

-Leaders partner with quality suppliers and service quality customers they judge can support them in the future.
-The acumen to effectively manage risk is a key element in selecting the best suppliers and customers on which to bet their company’s future.
-In return, the best suppliers and customers only bet their future on you if they believe you are effectively managing your risks.
+Leaders partner with quality suppliers and service quality customers they judge will be able to support them in the future.
+The acumen to effectively manage risk is a key element in selecting the best suppliers and customers to bet their company’s future on.
+In return, the best suppliers and customers will only bet their future on you if they believe you are effectively managing your risks.

 John W. Myrna is the author of The Chemistry of Strategy: Strategic Planning for the Not-Yet-Fortune 500 (Global Professional Publishers, 2014), available at Amazon.com.
-He is a management consultant and cofounder of Myrna Associates Inc., a company that helps organizations thrive by designing new strategic plans, formulating actionable tactics and evaluating workforce performance against those plans.
-His team helps clients turn their vision into reality by using proprietary methodologies as part of intense, two-day off-site sessions.
-Contact Myrna via email at email@example.com or visit www.myrna.com.
+He is a management consultant and cofounder of Myrna Associates Inc., a company that helps organizations thrive by designing new strategic plans, formulating actionable tactics, and evaluating workforce performance against those plans.
+His team helps clients turn vision into reality by using proprietary methodologies as part of intense, two-day off-site sessions.
+Contact John via e-mail at firstname.lastname@example.org or visit www.myrna.com.